Do you know your way around your website’s security better than a hacker?

-They're out there.
-The hackers, the bad guys, the black hats are after your personal information, your clients' personal information, and worse your identity.
-It can be a shock when it happens to you, because you've assumed that you were taking precautions.
-Unfortunately, you may have been living under the impression that some widely held myths about web security were true.
-Here are some myths and misconceptions that could put your website at serious risk.
+This is a real question to consider because hackers are out there, and they’re sneaky.
+They know their way around the world of web security, and they’re ready to jump through any loophole they can.
+The bad guys – those commonly known as “black hats” are after your personal information, your client's personal information, and worse: your identity.
+It can be a shock when it happens to you because you've assumed that you were taking the right security precautions.
+Unfortunately, you may have been living under the impression that some widely held misconceptions about web security were true.
+Here are some myths that could put your website at serious risk.

 Those are the words most hackers want to hear.
-They don't care about anything except the vulnerability of your computer or website.
-If they can get in, they can disrupt anything, and that's what they want to do.
-Banking credentials are just one of the targets in their sights.
-They can:
+They don't care about anything except the vulnerability of your computer or the outdated security of your website.
+If they can get to you, they WILL, and they will disrupt everything possible for their own benefit.
+Banking credentials are a big target, but just one of the many in their sights.
+They will:

 - Gain access to the personal information of you, your clients, and your employees